themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 Why `false`?
 This is an added bonus for administrators so we can quickly identify which beta testers have actually opened their invite and created an account.
 Totally optional but very helpful if you intend to track metrics or other startupy stuff in your application.

-Now, the final part of this is that once we’ve successfully updated the user’s invite, we need to send them a notification via email.
+Now, the final part of this is that once we’ve successfully updated the user’s invitation, we need to send them a notification via email.

 <p class="block-header">/server/data/update/invites.coffee</p>